 What are the badges?

-The badge titles are trademarked, and exclusive to PACFA members.
+The badges are trademarked, and exclusive to PACFA members.
 The badges demonstrate to the public, as well as potential clients and employers, that you are highly qualified and have met the strict PACFA training standards.
 You are able to display your badge on any communications, such as in your email signature, on your website, on your letterhead, or on PowerPoint presentations.
 The digital badges are allocated based on your level of membership with PACFA and which College(s) you belong to.

 Which badge should I receive?